oat-sa/extension-tao-task-queue/README.md

 - **RdsQueueBroker** which stores tasks in RDS.
 - **SqsQueueBroker** which is for using AWS SQS.

+_Note_:
+> When SqsQueueBroker is used, plase make sure that "**oat-sa/lib-generis-aws**" is included in the main composer.json

 ### Worker component

 Its duty is to get a **Task** from the specified queue and execute it. **Multiple workers can be run at the same time.**